m4eba/eurosportplayer-downloader/README.md

 ### Prerequisites

-* use need ffmpeg in PATH to download/join video and audio.
+* needs ffmpeg in PATH to download/join video and audio.
 * node.js to run the tool http://nodejs.org

 ### reCaptcha v3